At Least 39 Dead In Panama Migrant Bus Crash - UrduPoint

 The impenetrable topography has meant that plans to build a missing stretch of the Pan-American Highway through the Darien Gap have never been realized.

-More than half were Venezuelan, the rest included Ecuadorians, Haitians and Cubans, as well as people from Africa and Asia.
+More than half were Venezuelan, the rest included Ecuadorans, Haitians and Cubans, as well as people from Africa and Asia.

 The government of Panama, in collaboration with United Nations agencies and aid organizations, has set up camps to provide humanitarian assistance to the never-ending migrant arrivals.